About Me

 the girl who noticed everything.

-I learned early on that being “good” meant staying small.
+Early on, I learned that being “good” meant staying small.

 That to keep the peace, to stay safe, you had to keep your mouth shut.